hyperbrew/bolt-uxp/README.md

 When `build` is run, the webview first builds to a single `index.html` file in the `public/webview-ui` directory which is then copied to `dist`.

 Fast communication between UXP and Webview contexts is accomplished via Comlink interface over the `postMessage()` APIs with full type-safety between contexts.

-## Multi-Window panels

-To add additional windows to a UXP Plugin, you'll need to do 2 things:

-1. Add an additional panel in the `uxp.config.ts` (see the settings example commented out)
-2. Add a `<uxp-panel panelid="bolt.uxp.plugin.settings">` tag to your main entrypoint file (.tsx, .vue, or .svelte).
-Note that the `panelid` must match the panelid in the `uxp.config.ts` file.

-Note: Unlike CEP Extensions which multi-panel extensions behave as separate isolated panels/websites, a multi-panel UXP plugin is all in 1 space with certain sections of the markup rendered in different panels (identified by the `<uxp-panel />` tag)

 ## GitHub Actions CCX Releases